patnr/HistoryMatching/README.md

 ## OR: install

-Use this option for development, or if you simply want faster computations (your typical laptop is twice as powerful as Google's free offering).
+Use this option for development, or if you simply want faster computations (your typical laptop is 10x faster than Google's free offering).

 #### Prerequisite: Python>=3.9